 Armour Residential REIT (ARR) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had lost 7.08% over the past month.
-This has lagged the Finance sector's loss of 5.01% and was narrower than the S&P 500's loss of 7.59% in that time.
+Coming into today, shares of the real estate investment trust had lost 25.24% in the past month.
+In that same time, the Finance sector lost 9.32%, while the S&P 500 lost 9.7%.

-Investors will be hoping for strength from Armour Residential REIT as it approaches its next earnings release.
+Armour Residential REIT will be looking to display strength as it nears its next earnings release.
 On that day, Armour Residential REIT is projected to report earnings of $0.31 per share, which would represent year-over-year growth of 24%.
 Meanwhile, our latest consensus estimate is calling for revenue of $34.84 million, up 70.62% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.17 per share and revenue of $137.97 million, which would represent changes of +21.88% and +87.25%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.17 per share and revenue of $137.97 million.
+These totals would mark changes of +21.88% and +87.25%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for Armour Residential REIT.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Armour Residential REIT is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Armour Residential REIT is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, Armour Residential REIT is holding a Forward P/E ratio of 5.61.
-This represents a discount compared to its industry's average Forward P/E of 8.8.
+Investors should also note Armour Residential REIT's current valuation metrics, including its Forward P/E ratio of 4.61.
+For comparison, its industry has an average Forward P/E of 7.5, which means Armour Residential REIT is trading at a discount to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 148, which puts it in the bottom 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 175, putting it in the bottom 31% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.